-- Axes and joints: The Dorna 2 robots have five rotating axes (joints) labeled as axis0 to axis4.
-We sometimes use the term joint instead of axis and labeled them as joint0 to joint4 or just j0 to j4. - Base: The robot's lower fixed and stationary part is called the base and is used for mounting the robot to a surface.

-- Flange: The robot flange refers to the interface or mounting point at the robot arm's end.
-It is designed to provide a secure connection between the robot and various end-effectors, tools, or fixtures. - Motors: The robot has five motors labeled as motor0 to motor4, or just m0 to m4 - Encoders: The robot has five encoders labeled as encoder0 to encoder4, or just enc0 to enc4.
-Encoders on Dorna 2 Blue and Black versions are mounted on the back of their associated motors (enc0 on m0, ... enc4 on m4).
-While encoders on Dorna 2S are mounted on their associated joints (enc0 on j0, ... enc4 on j4).
+- Axes and joints: The Dorna TA robot has six rotating axes (joints) labeled as axis0 to axis5.
+We sometimes use the term joint instead of axis and label them as joint0 to joint5 or just j0 to j5. - Base: The robot's lower fixed and stationary part is called the base and is used for mounting the robot to a surface. - Flange: The robot flange refers to the interface or mounting point at the robot arm's end.
+It is designed to provide a secure connection between the robot and various end-effectors, tools, or fixtures. - Motors: The robot has six motors labeled as motor0 to motor5, or just m0 to m5 - Encoders: The robot has six encoders labeled as encoder0 to encoder5, or just enc0 to enc5.